What’s on TV this Christmas 2019?

 Written and directed by Mark Gatiss, this ghost story is predicated on a brief story by MR James and follows a courtroom case by which the accused appears to have been visited by the ghost of his sufferer.

-If follows Gatiss’s festive supernatural drama The Useless Room, which aired on the channel on Christmas Eve 2014, and one other MR James adaptation by Gatiss, The Tractate Middoth, in 2013.

-This time, the solid is headlined by Peter Capaldi, with Wilf Scolding (Recreation of Thrones) and Elliot Levey (Homicide on the Orient Categorical) additionally starring.
+This time, the forged is headlined by Peter Capaldi, with Wilf Scolding (Sport of Thrones) and Elliot Levey (Homicide on the Orient Categorical) additionally starring.

 Add Comment